ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

   custom_mission_order:
     # This is a campaign, defined by its name
     Default Campaign:
-      # This defines where the campaign shows up
-      order: 0
+      # The campaign's name as displayed in the client
+      display_name: "null"
-      # How many previous campaigns must be beaten
+      # Conditions that must be fulfilled to access this campaign
-      # before this one can be accessed
-      unlock_count: -1
-      # Which specific parts of the mission order must be beaten
-      # before this one can be accessed
-      unlock_specific: []
+      entry_rules: []
       # Whether beating this campaign is part of the world's goal
-      required: true
+      goal: true
       # The lowest difficulty of missions in this campaign
       min_difficulty: relative
       # The highest difficulty of missions in this campaign